imixs/imixs-cloud/doc/CEPH.md

 <img src="./images/ceph-monitoring-grafana_768.png" />

-As the graphana services are not protected from unauthorized access you should secure them with a reverse proxy.
-You can
+As the Grafana services are not protected from unauthorized access you should secure them with a reverse proxy.

+You will find an additional install guide for a reverse proxy in the section [Ceph Monitoring](../management/ceph/monitoring/README.md).

 # Maintenance